gekmihesg/ansible-openwrt/README.md

  * uci (new)
  * wait\_for\_connection (implicit)

-To achieve all this, some monkey patching is involved (in case you wonder about the `filter_plugins`).
+To achieve all this, some monkey patching is involved (in case you wonder about the `vars_plugins`).

 Requirements
 ------------